As a Senior UX Designer

 As a Senior UX Researcher

-Currently, I am based in Portland, Oregon as a Senior UX Researcher where I have been responsible for growing our team, growing our discipline and growing our competency.
+As a Senior UX Researcher, I have been responsible for growing our team, growing our discipline and growing our competency.
 I have helped stand up a ‘Research practice’ that did not exist before.
 Bring the voice of the user into everything we create, asking the right questions, lobbying for resources, setting up a regular research cadence, pulling data and analytics to inform design decisions, bringing softness to hard data and establishing baselines and key metrics to measure the impact of the design solution has been my focus.

 My efforts have been to help the teams we work with move from a feature stack to an end-to-end user experience based approach.
 This was made possible by feeding research and contextual scenarios to user stories, identifying points of friction and testing incremental improvements based on insights into our design sprints.
 (And sometimes that means not creating a coffee table deliverable but something we change at the grassroots level in self-organising groups by having a failure mode cadence in ongoing lean fashion to catch issues as we are working on them and have this engrained into our process).

 Below is my talk at IxD16 (Interaction16 Conference) :

 Most of my other work at Fiserv is under NDA/confidential in nature, hence I am unable to share further details at this moment.
 Would be happy to share details about my involvement etc... but in person :)